afomchenkov/activities-example-service/README.md

 # Example application

-The decision right now is to use the GraphQL API so that the client application could decide which data is needed and also add the option to request the offset, number of items per page, search query by the activity title.
+The service is using the GraphQL API so that the client application could decide which data is needed and also add the option to request the offset, number of items per page, search query by the activity title.
 With such approach it is fairly easy to request the data from the client application without the need to load huge chunks of data and do the filtering on the FE part.